dolfin-adjoint/pyadjoint/docs/source/documentation/tutorial.rst

         solve(F == 0, u_next, bc)
         u.assign(u_next)

-The fenics-adjoint versions of these functions will *record* each step of the model, building an *annotation*, so that it can *symbolically manipulate* the recorded equations to derive the tangent linear and adjoint models.
+The dolfin-adjoint versions of these functions will *record* each step of the model, building an *annotation*, so that it can *symbolically manipulate* the recorded equations to derive the tangent linear and adjoint models.
 Note that no user code had to be changed: it happens fully automatically.

 In order to talk about adjoints, one needs to consider a particular functional.
-While fenics-adjoint supports arbitrary functionals, let us consider a simple nonlinear example.
+While dolfin-adjoint supports arbitrary functionals, let us consider a simple nonlinear example.
 Suppose our functional of interest is the square of the norm of the final velocity: